Skip to main content

 • Have a plan for seasonal maintenance.
 Besides being a potential hazard, having snow build up on your property can be a tell-tale sign that no one's home.
 To help keep your house free from water leaks while you're away, make a plan for tackling snow removal and other seasonal maintenance tasks (like raking leaves) before you leave for your vacation.

-How long can you be away from home with home insurance?
+How long can I be away from home before my home insurance coverage is affected?

 You can be away from home as long as you'd like.
 However, depending on your insurance, you may need to have someone check on your home while you're gone to ensure there are no interruptions to your coverage.
 If you're a TD Insurance customer, you can login to My Insurance to review your policy details, or speak to a TD Insurance Advisor if you have any questions.
 Before you leave for a trip, it's important that you understand your policy to be sure there are no gaps in your home insurance coverage while you're away.